Skip to content

 Before you start: check whether this already auto-resolved

-data_exfil_pattern maps to freeze the agent + a critical-severity notification in the Response Engine (gateway/src/respond.rs), but only runs at SOC autonomy level L3/L4 (default is L1, notify-only).
+data_exfil_pattern maps to freeze the agent + a critical-severity notification in the Response Engine (lib/soc/src/respond.rs), but only runs at SOC autonomy level L3/L4 (default is L1, notify-only).
 Check the tenant's effective level the same way as in deny-storm.md before assuming containment already happened.

 Investigation